qyaner/tp/docs/DeveloperGuide.md

 If no appointments with the specific dentist or patient are found in ToothTracker, it should be clearly communicated to the user instead of just displaying an empty list.
 A message stating that no appointments with the specified `DENTIST_ID` or `PATIENT_ID` are found would be displayed to the user.

+#### Listing all Appointments

+The `list-appointment` command lists all appointment records saved in ToothTracker.

+##### Feature Details

+1. Users would key in `list-appointment`.
+2. All appointment records saved in ToothTracker would be displayed in the appointment list area.

+##### Feature Considerations

+Since `filter-appointment` and `add-appointment` may alter the appointment list displayed, we implemented `list-appointment` so that users can view all the appointments saved in ToothTracker.

 ### Treatment Features